 Health Maintenance Organization (HMOs)

-You may have heard of HMOs before.
+You may have heard of HMOs before or seen the letters tacked on to the end of a plan name on your insurance card.
 All this means is that your policy is part of a group plan that selects or lets the individual select a network of doctors and medical facilities.
+Anyone who is covered by an HMO plan is called an “enrollee.”

 For example, let’s say that you, as a business owner, choose a network of general practitioners for your employees to choose from.
 Employee A would then look at a list of primary care doctors from that list and choose one.
 If Employee A then needed to see a specialist, the primary care doctor would then refer Employee A to an in-network specialist for that HMO plan.
 If Employee A wanted to see any other out-of-network specialists or primary care doctors, the insurance would not pay for the visits – the employee would simply pay the full cost out of pocket.